 The National Commission for Civic Education (NCCE) is advocating a compensation package for the nursing mother assaulted by a police officer in a video that has provoked national consciousness.

 In a statement Saturday, the NCCE Director of Communications and Corporate Affairs, Joyce Afutu said the increasing brutality of the police is not just barbaric but an affront to the dignity of Ghanaians.

 She was reacting to the video in which a police officer at the Midland Savings and Loans Limited was seen assaulting a nursing mother for allegedly disobeying his orders.

 Taking social media by storm Friday, the video has triggered a public outcry, with sections of Ghanaians calling for a harsher punishment for the officer in question.

 While it lauded the police administration for the many reforms it has undertaken to build a world-class law enforcement agency, the NCCE says it is worried that some “deviants in the service” are eroding the gains made so far.

 “The Commission wishes to state that, this heinous act is outrageous, unacceptable and an affront to the dignity and fundamental human rights of the victim and the baby,” the statement read.

-“The NCCE whilst expressing empathy to the victim and her family calls on the Ministry of Interior, the Ghana Police Service and all appropriate agencies to investigate the matter swiftly and bring the perpetrators to book,” it added.
+“The NCCE whilst expressing empathy to the victim and her family calls on the Ministry of Interior, the Ghana Police Service, and all appropriate agencies to investigate the matter swiftly and bring the perpetrators to book,” it added.

-But the Commission says the punishment of the police officer concerned would not be enough to compensate for the harm caused the woman.
+But the Commission says the punishment of the police officer concerned would not be enough to compensate for the harm caused by the woman.